Dr. Bailey's Hand Care & Sun Protection Tips for Gardeners

-Get everything Dermatologist Dr. Bailey uses to protect her skin in the garden in her SunSavvy Active Protection Kit.
+Get everything Dermatologist Dr. Bailey uses to protect her skin in the garden from her collection of sun protection products.

-- She wears a broad-brimmed hat, such as Dr. Bailey's favorite bucket sun hats, with at least a 3-inch brim all the way around and solid stitching - nothing with holes.
+- Dr. Bailey's favorite bucket sun hats, with at least a 3-inch brim all the way around and solid stitching - nothing with holes.
 Remember the top of your scalp needs protection too, so no visors!

-- She always wears sun-protective clothing and has a drawer full of Coolibar long sleeve tees for gardening.
+- She always wears sun-protective clothing and has a drawer full of UPF50 tees from Coolibar.